Political pressure over ‘Drag Kids’ event rocks Boise Pride

 On Thursday afternoon, festival organizers made the decision to postpone the kids’ performance.

 “We wanted to ask these kids first and foremost, because it affects them, and their confidence and their lives.
 And they still wanted to do it,” Dale said, fighting back tears.
-“But it came to be an issue of their health, their wellbeing, and that of the festival-goers.”
+“But it came to be an issue of their health, their well-being, and that of the festivalgoers.”

 Anti-LGBTQ rhetoric has been increasing in Idaho and around the U.S. in recent months, and earlier this year 31 members of a white supremacist group were arrested outside of a northern Idaho Pride event for allegedly planning to riot.
 The Boise Pride organizers have been working with Boise Police to boost security since the northern Idaho arrests in June.